Jake-Pullen/PizzaApp/README.md

 # PizzaDB
-An example database for a mystical Pizza delivery company
+An example database and python application for ordering pizza to a mystical magical pizza company.